Object Storage Buckets

-You cannot nest buckets—a bucket cannot contain other buckets.
+You can't nest buckets—a bucket can't contain other buckets.

 Required IAM Policy